Amighty-font/Mindfulness/README.md

 ##User Stories

 - As a user, I want to make a post
-- As a user, I want to view my saved posts
-- As a user, I want to save a post
 - As a user, I want to view my previous posts
 - As a user, I want to view my followers
 - As a user, I want to follow someone
 - As a user, I want to view my following list
 - As a user, I want to view my feed
-- As a user, I want to like a post
-- As a user, I want to view the likes on a post